pratik-choudhari/Formula1-Data-Pipleline/README.md

    - Output consists of an Exists flag.
 2. If Condition
    - Takes the output from Get metadata activity.
-   - If output.exists flag is true then execute the following pipeline
+   - If output.exists flag is true then execute the following pipeline.
+All files available [here.](./ingestion)
      <img width="100%" align="center" src="images/ingestion_pipeline_if_true.png"/>
    - Else trigger a logic app which send a failure email to a specific email id.<br>
       <div style="display: flex; flex-direction: row; justify-content: space-evenly">